 STRIKING: Metal Art by Jefferson Mack and Sculpture by Matt Gil.

-Matt Gil brings his magnificent constructed sculptures to the floor of South Edge Gallery this November, leaving the walls for a new series of Jefferson Mack's metal art, inspired by the edgy botanical photographs of Karl Blossfeldt.
+Matt Gil brings his magnificent constructed sculptures to the floor of South Edge Gallery, leaving the walls for a new series of Jefferson Mack's metal art, inspired by the edgy botanical photographs of Karl Blossfeldt.

 For each exhibit, I invite another artist to share South Edge gallery with me.
 Ideally these artists' media are complementary or contrapuntal to my hand forged metalwork.